mmjulkowska/MVApp/CONTRIBUTING.md

   * Can you provide an example dataset that we can use to develop this feature? (the dataset will be kept confidential)
   * Are you willing to write a README
 * The suggestions of new features are discussed in a weekly meeting of the developers.
+* Suggestions for new features can be considered as significant intellectual contributions to the MVApp, and their authors might be included as contributors in the new MVApp release, depending on their level of commitment.

 ### Contribute a new feature:

 * When you contribute new feature - please add it as an [issue](https://github.com/mmjulkowska/MVApp/issues) first, to allow others to comment and give feedback.
 Please follow the guidelines for "Suggesting new feature" as described above.
 * When you want to create a new feature or non-trivial change to existing code, create a ['pull request'](https://help.github.com/articles/creating-a-pull-request/) to your own account or request to be a contributor to the project at magdalena.m.julkowska@gmail.com and pull your branch to work on the project.
 * Always work in your branch rather than on the master branch.
 Branches focus on fixing or adding a single feature or set of closely related features because this will make it easier to review and merge your contributions.
 Since multiple people work on the same repository, make sure to keep your master branch in sync with the master of the mmjulkowska/MVApp repository.
 The master branch is the central repository for stable releases, browser-version of the MVApp and the latest code.
 * Add descriptive comments using "#" to your feature and clearly mark it, so that it will be easy to find among many lines of code.
 Do it in the ui.R as well as in the server.R files.
 * Test your new features in the local R/Rstudio environment on your own machine prior to commiting the changes to your branch.
-* Add documentation for your new feature.
+* Add documentation for your new feature:
-    * A new documentation consists of the entry into the README file as well as a tutorial video on how to use your feature from data-upload to the analysis.
+    * A new documentation consists of the entry into the README file.
     * The README is written using the markdown langage which is very easy to follow - the syntax is described [here](https://guides.github.com/features/mastering-markdown/)
     * The screenshots to the README can be added by creating the image link code in an "issue" - please include "README screenshot ..." in the issue title, so it would be obvious for the developers team that this is not an issue that requires solving.
-    * For uploading the video to our [Youtube channel](https://www.youtube.com/channel/UCeTCqj3dHWbjIbt9cXVjHMQ) please contact magdalena.m.julkowska@gmail.com
+    * For uploading the tutorial video to our [Youtube channel](https://www.youtube.com/channel/UCeTCqj3dHWbjIbt9cXVjHMQ) please contact magdalena.m.julkowska@gmail.com.
+Tutorial video shows how to use your feature from data-upload to the analysis part.
 * After you finished the contribution please create a merge request.
 The merge request will be resolved by the developing team during a weekly meeting.
-* Succesful contributions to the project will be acknowledged by adding their developer into the list of contributors in the next release of the MVApp
+* Succesful contributions to the project will be acknowledged by adding their developer into the list of contributors in the next release of the MVApp.

 ### Small contributions:

 * Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as an ["issue"](https://github.com/mmjulkowska/MVApp/issues)
 * As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
 As long as the change does not affect functionality, some likely examples include the following:
   * Spelling / grammar fixes